allegro/blog/_posts/2022-12-28-neuroscience-for-software-engineers-motivation.md

 Continuous peaks in dopamine level may eventually lead to drop of the baseline level.
 In that situation a person’s brain, seeking for another reward to elevate it, will try repeating previous dopamine-increasing behaviours.
-A cascade of peaks and drops with repeated behaviours is a mechanism of addiction.
+A cascade of peaks and drops with repeated behaviours is a mechanism for addiction.
 This is something that may happen over excessive usage of certain substances but also with social media.
-Incoming likes, comments and notifications or scrollable, neverending feed of videos — all of those generate peaks of dopamine.
-When we spend time on social media experiencing peak after peak we may start feeling less and less satisfaction but still feel the urge to scroll further — because of the mechanism I have just described.
+Incoming likes, comments and notifications or scrollable, neverending feed of videos — all of these generate peaks of dopamine.
+When we spend time on social media experiencing peak after peak we may start feeling less and less satisfaction but still feel the urge to scroll further — due to the mechanism I have just described.
 That would explain why social media addiction is such a great challenge for our society.

 ## How to get and stay motivated